 - Original documents for yourself and your children, such as birth certificates, a marriage certificate or deed of divorce.
 Only English, German and French deeds will be accepted without translation by a sworn translator.
 Foreign documents must comply with the rules for legalisation.
 These rules depend on the country where the documents were issued.

-- A rental or purchase contract for your home.
+- A printed version of your rental or purchase contract for your home.
 Please note, you can't be registered earlier than the start date of your contract.
 If you don't have a contract, please have a look at the registration options and forms below.

 - A proof of deregistration in case you are relocating from Aruba, Curaçao, Sint Maarten, Bonaire, Saba or Sint Eustatius.